monkybrain/giterature/README.md

 for giterate authors

-Use [giterate](https://github.com/monkybrain/giterate) to continually push updates to github.
 Harness the power and beauty of github to publish, document and maintain your work.

-I'm trying out the principles [here](blog/README.md).
+I'm trying out the principles [here](https://github.com/monkybrain/literature).

 ### dogma / manifesto ###